 Also Read: ‘Why MBA’ Interview Question

 Hiring managers are on the lookout for individuals who stand apart from the crowd, in terms of skill sets, personality, and traits.
 In this respect, many interviewers may come up with unique and different ways of testing a candidate’s resilience, presence of thought, problem-solving and a host of other qualities.
-The thumb rule of tackling such HR interview questions is that the candidates must know about their skills, their weakness, future goals, their experiences, etc. Given below are some of the unique questions you may expect in your interview:
+The thumb rule of tackling such HR interview questions is that the candidates must know about their skills, their weaknesses, future goals, their experiences, etc. Given below are some of the unique HR interview questions you may expect: